lvillasen/Muon-Decay-Simulation-JavaScript/README.md

 It can be used as a complement to the code given in https://github.com/lvillasen/RedPitaya-Muon-Decay to perform the muon-decay experiment using a RedPytaya board.

 ## Usage

-Clone the repository
+- Clone the repository
-Open index.html with any web explorer
+- Open the index.html file with any web browser

 ## License